*Affiliate disclosure.

 Have you ever heard the term elevator pitch?
 Unless you are in business, I would assume not.
 An elevator pitch is a mission statement short and to the point, no longer than an elevator ride!

 What is your mission after 50 to ward off loneliness and enlarge your world with awe?
+Grab your favorite journal or notebook, and let’s figure it out.

-Making Notes to Prepare A Elevator Pitch:
+Making Notes to Prepare an Elevator Pitch:

-1. Be A Woman of Action: I will shift from passivity to activism.
+- Woman of Action: I will shift from passivity to activism.

-2. Be a Positive Woman: I know loneliness restricts the feeling of joy.
+- Positive Woman: I know loneliness restricts the feeling of joy.
 I will reach out and join a group of interest.

-3. Be a Fearless Woman: I will not let fear stand in the way of my goal to fight my loneliness.
+- Fearless Woman: I will not let fear stand in the way of my goal to fight my loneliness.
 Fear defeats progress.

-5. Be A Woman who Creates: I will create, not defeat a willfulness to stop feeling lonely.
+- Woman who Creates: I will create, not defeat a willfulness to stop feeling lonely.

-6. I Will Be a Woman with a Mantra: My Elevator Pitch.
+- Woman with a Mantra: My Elevator Pitch.

-This is my elevator pitch:
+Here is my elevator pitch:

 “I grow when I get stuck because I have ‘attitude.’
 I take action and I will be positive.
-Also, I will be fearless, I will be goal-oriented, I will be a creator.
-My priority is no longer to be lonely as a woman after 50 and I work on this goal this until I enlarge my world with awe.”
+Also, I will be fearless, I will be goal-oriented, and I will be a creator.
+My priority is no longer to be lonely as a woman after 50 and I work on this goal until I enlarge my world with awe.”

-My Story – My Goal
+My Story & My Goal

 It has taken me a long time, years, to be honest, to ‘categorize’ my entrepreneurial strengths.
 I was lonely with my thoughts and fearful because I felt stuck.
 During those years, I spent hours debating where my strengths lie.
 I thought of myself as a big pot of vegetable soup.
-Floating veggies in an assortment of colors, each describing my array of qualifications.
+Floating veggies in an assortment of colors, each described my array of qualifications.

 I realize the skill that brings me the most joy and fulfillment is putting women together in a group setting.
 Because it combines everything I know women love under one roof.
-Beauty, style, home decor, aspirational stories, relationships, and a place where loneliness disappears.
-All the while giving back and gaining joy.
-Because I am preventing women from feeling lonely while enlarging their world with awe.
+Self-care, Beauty, style, home décor, aspirational stories, relationships, and a place where loneliness disappears.

 I love everything French.
 It is in my DNA.
 I read the story of Madame de Pompadour and her Enlightenment Salons.
 They were places for women to congregate and become more enlightened.